Who I am

 I am a theatre archaeologist.
 What does that mean?
 Much as archaeologists reconstruct the story of a society from the artifacts they excavate, I build theatrical stories from the artifacts I uncover in my life.
 These might be a rug that lay in front of my grandfather’s fireplace, the process of LASIK eye surgery, or the artwork of Keith Haring.
 In my science communication work, the artifacts are the scientists I am collaborating with, their research, and my own emotional connection to their work.
 From these I try to create visceral performance pieces that capture, think creatively, and communicate aspects of the scientists' research.

-Currently, I am an Instructor of Directing at Virginia Tech and a Senior Faculty Fellow for the Center for Communicating Science at Virginia Tech.
+Currently I am the Theatre Specialist and Director of the Abbey Players at Saint Anselm College as well as a Senior Faculty Fellow in the Center for Communicating Science at Virginia Tech.
 In my work with the Center, I've taught workshops to scientists across the country on how to use theatrical skills to more effectively communicate their research.
 Additionally I've collaborated with a number of scientists on projects that use performance to communicate scientific research.
 A recent story in Yale Climate Connections highlighted my work on these Science Collaborations.

 This piece was built in collaboration with Dr. Scott Sayres, a chemist at Arizona State University.
 It reflects on how Scott and I each think about place and direction on both minute and massive scales.